Are you wondering what a brindle pitbull is?

 - American Bully Breed

 They have also been given several kinds of names by their owners and carers.
-These names many times are used to describe them and highlights their unique features.
-Some of the common ones are:
+These names many times are used to describe them and highlight their unique features.

-- Blue Nose Pit-bull
+- Blue Nose Pitbull

-- Red Nose Pit-bull
+- Red Brindle Pitbull

-- Blue Nose Brindle Pit-bull
+- Blue Brindle Pitbull

 - Gray Pit-bull